alexander-pastukhov/writing-games-with-python-and-psychopy/docs/07-whack-a-mole.md

 Do exercise #6.
 :::

-In Python lists are dynamic, so you can always add or remove elements to it, see [the list of methods ]](https://docs.python.org/3/tutorial/datastructures.html#more-on-lists).
-You can add a new item to the of the end of the list via `append(<new_value>)` method
+In Python lists are dynamic, so you can always add or remove elements to it, see [the list of methods ](https://docs.python.org/3/tutorial/datastructures.html#more-on-lists).
+You can add a new item to the of the end of the list via `.append(<new_value>)` method

 ```python
 my_pretty_numbers = [1, 2, 3, 4, 5, 6, 7]